Learn about actual and potential costs

 How risky is the Passenger Vehicles supply chain?

-Vendors of passenger vehicles are exposed to a moderate degree of supply chain risk.
+Vendors in this market face a moderate degree of supply chain risk.
 Risk in the supply chain is driven upward by high risk from second tier suppliers that provide raw material inputs, such as steel and aluminum, to first tier upstream suppliers.
-The prices of these raw materials...
+The prices of these raw materials are highly...
 Subscribe to learn more.